rnnrght/archives-pandas/whatispandas.md

 	* `import pandas as pd` in the line of code to do this
 * `df` is the common variable name used for pandas dataframes.
 These will often be numbered later on as the data is manipulated, so you'll see `df2` etc. Which isn't to say that this is the best practice, but it is common practice.

-Pandas is also often described as a sort of glue within Python to help people make use of tools written in other langauages or other data systems.
+Pandas is also often described as a sort of glue within Python to help people make use of tools written in other languages or other data systems.
 This is particularly nice for business or enterprise systems where tools must work across humans using a variety of tools and a mix of technological systems.

 ## History of pandas